About the Growing and Developing Health Relationships website

 Introduction to the GDHR website

-K-10 learning activities aligned to the current Curriculum in Health Education.
+PP-10 learning activities aligned to the current curriculum in Health Education

-Comprehensive Guides: including Background Notes, Essential information about Teaching SRE and other need-to-know information.
+comprehensive guides: including Background Teacher Notes, Essential information about Teaching RSE and other need-to-know information.

-The GDHR website strives to provide relevant, useful and easily accessible online support for health teachers, other educators and school communities.
-The GDHR website seeks to encourage teachers and schools to incorporate SRE as part of any comprehensive health education program.
+The GDHR website strives to provide evidence informed and easily accessible online support for health teachers, other educators and school communities.
+The GDHR website seeks to encourage teachers and schools to incorporate RSE as part of any comprehensive health education program.

 1. Western Australian Department of Health.
 Growing and Developing Healthy Relationships Curriculum Support Materials.
 Perth, 2002.